Utility Knife – Frequently Asked Questions

 Are box cutters disposable?

-Disposable box cutters can be thrown away when no longer needed.
-The blades remain interchangeable, so if you wish to replace the blade you may do so.
-However, the metal sleeve used to hold the blade may degrade over its lifetime.
+Disposable box cutters can be thrown away when no longer needed but it’s likely that you’ll only need to replace the blades.
+If the metal sheath holding the blade in place functions properly then you may replace the blade.
+The metal sleeve used to hold the blade will degrade over its lifetime.
 Because of this, many people consider box cutters to be disposable.
 Your disposable box cutter should last months, or even years with blade changes and basic upkeep.

 To keep your box cutter lasting as long as possible, the metal plating that holds the razor blade can be adjusted to its original shape.
 For example, if it falls out of your pocket and gets bent, simply bend the metal back into place.
 If this is difficult, you can heat up the metal with a hair dryer to make it easier to bend it back into place.